G-Research/dgraph-lanl-csr/SPARK.md

 .call(writeRdf(s"$outputPath/users.rdf", compressRdf))
 ```

-Using `case class User` and `flatMap` allows us to access the columns fully typed and compile-time checked
+Using `case class User` and `flatMap` allows us to access the columns fully typed and compile-time-checked
 through the `user` variable.
 We define a `Seq` of `Triple`s, which we then write into the RDF file.

 The RDF file looks like: